zachgk/catln/docs/philosophy/typeSystem.md

 Just like Haskell, types are made instances of classes separately from their construction.
 For your own types, this is not important.
 However, this feature becomes useful when working with dependencies that are more difficult to change.
 You can add additional type classes to types within those dependencies, including types within the standard library.

-Another idea worth mentioning is that type classes, sealed or unsealed, represent general sum types.
+Another idea worth mentioning is that type classes, sealed or unsealed, represent general union types.
 The only effect that sealing a type class has is to throw a compiler error if you try to extend one.

 ## Generics